moonorb/gitops-hello/README.md

 3.Create Access Token
-Project->Settings->Access Tokens (as owner with all scopes) This token will be used in variables for the pipeline.
+Project->Settings->Access Tokens (as owner with all scopes) This token will be used in variables for the runner in pipeline and also for ArgoCD to access the repo.

 4. Add variables